Viktor286/timezones-fullstack-app/README.md

-# Getting Started with Create React App
+# Timezones App

+This is a challenge project to make fullstack app in 20-hours.
+The app has login system and shows the time in different timezones.
+Based on MERN stack.

+## To run
+In order to run locally execute next scripts.

+In the `client/` project directory run: `npm start`

+In the `server/` project directory run: `npm start`

+For the more details please refer to:

+`client/package.json`
+`server/package.json`

+## Client-side

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the `client/` project directory, you can run:

 ### `npm start`